-The 2.6 hectares of foreshore land, formerly an industrial site for Caltex, was restored to provide walking paths, access for cyclists and green picnic spots with panoramic views to the city and Harbour Bridge.
+Formerly an industrial site for Caltex, the land was restored to provide walking paths, access for cyclists and green picnic spots with panoramic views to the city and Harbour Bridge.

 One of the park's most interesting features is the way the site's history has been brought to life through design, art and poetry, including: